evilz/kata/TDD.BowlingGame.Core/README.md

 A **strike** is when the player knocks down all 10 pins on his first try.
 The bonus for that frame is the value of the next two balls rolled.

 In the **tenth frame** a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
-However no more than three balls can be rolled in tenth frame.
+However, no more than three balls can be rolled in tenth frame.